-The doctoral program in Slavic Studies focuses largely on modern Russian and Czech cultures.
+The doctoral program in Slavic Studies focuses largely on modern Russian, Czech and Polish cultures.
 The doctoral program in these regions thereby covers a critical area of European and Eurasian studies at Brown.
 The program's vigor derives from strong and dedicated faculty, including 7 full time Slavic Department faculty and 3 faculty with joint appointments in Slavic and related departments.

-In addition to receiving training in related disciplines, the doctoral students amass experience in teaching languages and literatures.
+Another distinctive strength of our program is our emphasis on providing our students with extensive teaching experience both in language and literature.
+In addition to receiving training in related disciplines, the doctoral students amass experience and methodological training in teaching languages and literatures.
 Mentoring in teaching occurs in various contexts: in language and literature courses, where they serve as teaching assistants, in the interdepartmental foreign language teaching methods course (and related practice), and in seminars at The Sheridan Center for Teaching and Learning.
 Students will receive extensive advice on research strategies, conference presentations, and publication of their works.
 Additional information is available at the Graduate School Program website.

 - 16 graduate-level courses, including:

 - A minimum of five 200-level graduate seminars

 - Theory and Methods of Foreign Language Teaching

 - Two to four courses in a related field (to be determined in consultation with the Director of Graduate Study)

 - Teaching (minimum 3 semesters).
 An effort will be made to provide teaching experience not only in a Slavic language, but also in Russian literature, culture, and history.